continuedev/continue/docs/docs/walkthroughs/tab-autocomplete.md

 This object allows you to customize the behavior of tab-autocomplete.
 The available options are:

+- `disable`: Disable autocomplete (can also be done from IDE settings)
+- `template`: An optional template string to be used for autocomplete.
+It will be rendered with the Mustache templating language, and is passed the 'prefix' and 'suffix' variables.
+(String)
 - `useCopyBuffer`: Determines whether the copy buffer will be considered when constructing the prompt.
 (Boolean)
 - `useSuffix`: Determines whether to use the file suffix in the prompt.
 (Boolean)
 - `maxPromptTokens`: The maximum number of prompt tokens to use.
 A smaller number will yield faster completions, but less context.
 (Number)
-- `debounceDelay`: The delay in milliseconds before triggering autocomplete after a keystroke.
+- `prefixPercentage`: The percentage of the input that should be dedicated to the prefix.
 (Number)
 - `maxSuffixPercentage`: The maximum percentage of the prompt that can be dedicated to the suffix.
 (Number)
-- `prefixPercentage`: The percentage of the input that should be dedicated to the prefix.
+- `debounceDelay`: The delay in milliseconds before triggering autocomplete after a keystroke.
 (Number)
-- `template`: An optional template string to be used for autocomplete.
-It will be rendered with the Mustache templating language, and is passed the 'prefix' and 'suffix' variables.
-(String)
 - `multilineCompletions`: Whether to enable multiline completions ("always", "never", or "auto").
 Defaults to "auto".
 - `useCache`: Whether to cache and reuse completions when the prompt is the same as a previous one.
 May be useful to disable for testing purposes.
 - `useOtherFiles`: Whether to include context from files outside of the current one.
 Turning this off should be expected to reduce the accuracy of completions, but might be good for testing.
-- `disable`: Disable autocomplete (can also be done from IDE settings)
+- `disableInFiles`: A list of glob patterns for files in which you want to disable tab autocomplete.

 ### Full example